RevenueHunt/docs/docs/reference/quiz-builder.md

 **Email Subject:** - Type in the email subject that the customer will see in their inbox.
 You can use [Information Recalls]() to recall information in this text field (for example customer name, quiz name, answer to a specific question, etc.)

 **Email Text Message** - Edit the content of the email sent to the customer.
-You can choose between the Basic text email template (cannot be styled) or an advanced HTML email template (can be styled and allows to diplsay product images).
+You can choose between the Basic text email template (cannot be styled) or an advanced HTML email template (can be styled and allows to display product images).

-- **switch to advanced HTML message** - Switches to the advanced HTML email tempalte.
+- **switch to advanced HTML message** - Switches to the advanced HTML email template.
 Email can be edited with HTML and metadata can be included with [Handlebars]().

 ![quiz builder notifications HTML](/images/manual_quizbuilder_notifications_torespondent_active_html.png)